ninja-build/ninja/HACKING.md

 ```
     $ git clone git://github.com/ninja-build/ninja.git && cd ninja
     $ git checkout release
-    $ cat README
 ```

 Then:

 1. Open a Windows command prompt in the folder where you checked out ninja.
-2. Select the Microsoft build environment by running `vcvars.bat` with the appropriate environment.
+2. Select the Microsoft build environment by running `vcvarsall.bat` with the appropriate environment.
 3. Build ninja and test it.

-The steps for a Visual Studio 2015 64-bit build are oultined here:
+The steps for a Visual Studio 2015 64-bit build are outlined here:

 ```
     >"C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat" x64